jmiskovic/lovr-phywire/README.md

 Library for visualizing and debugging [LÖVR](https://lovr.org/) physics.

 In LÖVR framework the rendering is completely decoupled from physics simulation.
-User should query the physics sim for position and orientation of each collider (and each shape inside each collider) and render everything themselves.
+Devs should query the physics sim for position and orientation of each collider (and each shape inside each collider) and render everything themselves.
 This library makes it easy to render any project that uses physics, and also helps with finding issues in rigging of colliders and joints.

 ```Lua
 phywire = require 'phywire'